 The Chomskyite orthodoxy has suppressed understanding and criticism of the “Israel lobby”, and of the history and nature of Zionism.
 This view is often explicitly Zionist, where it does not avoid the subject.
 As Israel’s treatment of the Palestinians increasingly resembles Nazi Germany’s treatment of Jews, it is more urgent than ever that we overturn this orthodoxy.

-A universalist view would acknowledge frankly the role of the “Israel lobby” and its catastrophic effects on the US, which include 9/11 and several wars; and the nature of Zionism, from the critical historiography of a handful of honest Israeli scholars.
+A universalist view would acknowledge frankly the role of the “Israel lobby” and its catastrophic effects on the US, which include 9/11 and several wars; and the nature of Zionism as Jewish racialism, from the critical historiography of a handful of honest Israeli scholars.
 It would oppose Zionism explicitly, in the machinations of the protean “Israel lobby”, and in the theory and practice of the state of Israel.
-It would draw on the Jewish approaches to universalism, including classical Reform Judaism, the Marxist internationalism in which Jews were prominent, and what the late Israel Shahak called the “modern, secular Jewish tradition”, which he dated from Spinoza.
+It would do this in the name of the classical liberal traditions that rejected Zionism, under whose aegis Jews contributed so much to liberal modernity.

 Israeli Soldiers Attack, Evict, Bab Al-Shams, Arrest Dozens